 Exposure To Toxins

 Even your family’s genetic makeup can put you at a higher risk of experiencing peripheral neuropathy.
-Just because the tingling “pins and needles” feeling may not have appeared during your youth there’s no guarantee this pain won’t become prevalent as you reach middle age or older.
+Just because you didn't experience the tingling “pins and needles” feeling during your youth does not guarantee this pain won’t become prevalent as you reach middle age or older.

 What Are Common Symptoms Of Peripheral Neuropathy?